Adam-Barto/Weather-Wizard/README.md

 # Weather-Wizard
 A spin of the group project [EF-None](https://github.com/Zip-Final/EF-None/tree/main) to experiment with adding additional features.
+Dataset is from [Kaggle](https://www.kaggle.com/datasets/michaelbryantds/tornadoes) with the original data from the [National Oceanic and Atmospheric Administration](https://www.spc.noaa.gov/wcm/)

-Secondary goal is to practice with manipulating datasets and the logic beyond the front end.
+Wind dataset is also from [National Oceanic and Atmospheric Administration](https://www.spc.noaa.gov/wcm/) Secondary goal is to practice with manipulating datasets and the logic beyond the front end.

 Tornados come from: